malbernaz/babel-plugin-stylis/readme.md

 ## Usage:

-add the plugin to your `.babelrc`:
+Add the plugin to your `.babelrc`:

 ```json
 {